Birdy2014/nixos-pull-deploy/README.md

 ## Features
 - Deploy from git remote
 - Automatic rollback if the new configuration can't reach the git remote anymore
-- Test changes using (potentially long-lived) host-specific testing branches
+- Test changes using (potentially long-lived) host-specific testing branches with support for multiple hosts per testing branch
 - Supports with force-pushes to any branch
 - Extensible via hooks